Is it possible to receive salvation in our final hour?

 5) What do they expect from salvation?

 Most people I have talked with about salvation and the hereafter want salvation only to escape an eternity in hell.
-They don’t desire the benevolence of righteousness and love in heaven.
+They don’t desire the benevolence of righteousness and love that is the matrix of heaven.
 If they did they would live it on earth!
 They expect it to be a utopia of eternal pleasures for self, but do not realize that to benefit from universal benevolence one needs to become part of it, i.e. to be whole-hearted contributors also.

 Those who live for self-gratification make themselves desert islands in the sea of love.
 The Bible calls them “stains and blemishes” (2Pe 2:13).
 They are just out of place in heaven.
 Those who love their lives of sin cannot receive salvation This is because being saved is the very result of being freed from the power of sin in our lives.
 In short, the reality of heaven, other than an escape of hell, would be intolerable to them.